-Another antipattern he discussed was making microservices the "goal" for the organization.
+Another antipattern he discussed was making microservices the "goal" for the organisation.

-This antipattern also led organizations to believe that having more and more services was the measure of success.
+This antipattern also led organisations to believe that having more and more services was the measure of success.

-Richardson described this belief as "terrible" and ignores the other challenges in delivering software rapidly and frequently, such as inefficient processes and organizational silos.
+Richardson described this belief as "terrible" and ignores the other challenges in delivering software rapidly and frequently, such as inefficient processes and organisational silos.

 The Red Flag law

 The "red flag law", according to Richardson, originated from a 19th century traffic law.

 "In the early 19th century, when the automobile came out, some jurisdictions required a pedestrian to walk in front of the car waving a red flag.
 So, you had this vehicle which presumably could go faster than a walking pedestrian, but they were slowed down," he explains.